Top 10 Best Defensive Shooting Guards of All Time in NBA

 Jerry Sloan had a rather underrated NBA career.
 He was drafted with the fourth overall pick of the 1965 NBA Draft by the then Baltimore Bullets.

 Sloan went on to have a successful if not spectacular career, making the All-Star team twice.
-He was also a Four-time All-Defensive First Teamer and Two-Time All-Defensive Second Teamer, but never went on to win a championship, which tarnished his legacy to an extent.
+He was also a four-time All-Defensive First Teamer and Two-Time All-Defensive Second Teamer, but never went on to win a championship, which tarnished his legacy to an extent.

 Sloan was a brilliant reader of the game and averaged 2.2 steals per game.
 At the time of his retirement, he also ranked in the top 10 of the all-time steals list, although he has since been displaced.

 Sloan’s career was ravaged by injuries and he finally announced his retirement in 1976, with his No. 4 jersey being retired by the Chicago Bulls.
+Then he began his coaching career in 1979, which ended in 2011 with the most playoff wins.

 #8.
 Joe Dumars